ekamptner/CreateMapAddIn/README.md

-# Term Project: CSCL Map Creation Tool
+# CSCL Map Creation Tool
 Created by Erika Kamptner

+A version of this project was adapted for use for the NYC DoITT GIS team to allow proper SDE connections.

 The CSCL Map Creation tool is intended to create a map with New York City's City Street Centerline dataset (CSCL) elements.
 This repository includes the following: